StevenAborde17/StevenAborde17/README.md

 ## Hi, I am Steven Aborde 👋

 Welcome to my GitHub profile.
-I am a BS Computer Science student currently exploring different ideas and fields in coding with a commitment to build a strong foundation in programming and to improve my critical thinking along the way.
+I am a 3rd Year BS Computer Science student, aspiring to be a data analyst with interest in programming while also still trying to improve my critical thinking along the way.

 ## 🧑‍🎓 Education
 - **Bachelor of Science in Computer Science**<br>